 I think a lot will depend what area you live in how densely your area is populated.
 I also think it depends the the community and how committed the operators of tennis facilities are into opening back up tennis courts.

-I think you are seeing that tennis is a very healthy social distancing sport that can be a valuable asset to the community during the Covid-19 crisis.
+I think you are seeing that tennis is a very healthy social distancing sport that can be a valuable asset to the community during the Covid-19 crisis in the right circumstance.

 Daily Tennis Podcast: Find Your Aha Moment